Central German Metropolitan Region: Demographics

 All towns and cities in the so-called metropolitan region suffered population decline after German reunification; however in recent years the populations of Leipzig and Halle have been increasing again.
 Other urban areas, such as Dessau-Roslau are however still declining.

 Transport

-The region contains important trade corridors in central Europe, including the routes of several highways of the International E-road network as well as two major German expressways (A9 Munich-Berlin and A14 Dresden-Wismar).
+The region contains important trade corridors in central Europe, including the routes of several highways of the International E-road network as well as two major German expressways (A9 Munich–Berlin and A14 Dresden–Wismar).
 Leipzig-Halle is a major railway hub along the Berlin–Palermo railway axis which is part of the Trans-European high-speed rail network.
 Other railway mainlines connect it with Dresden, Frankfurt, Frankfurt Airport and Prague.
 Leipzig-Halle airport serves as the main airport of the region.
-It is the second largest freight airport in Germany and a hub of DHL express service.
+It is the second largest freight airport in Germany and a hub of DHL's express service.

 The metropolitan region association has set up a working group on traffic and mobility, the members of which are delegated from various regional stakeholders, i.e. state ministries, cities, counties and public transport associations.